Wilhelm Frankl: Aerial victories

 Before the concept of the synchronized machine gun firing safely through the plane's propeller became a practical reality, aerial victories were virtually nonexistent.
 Nevertheless, on 10 May 1915, while flying as an observer in Feldflieger Abteilung 40 (FFA 40), Frankl used a carbine to shoot down a French Voisin.
 He was awarded an Iron Cross First Class for this feat.

 It took exactly eight months for his second triumph.
 On 10 January 1916, while flying a Fokker Eindecker with KEK Vaux, he downed another Voisin; this one was armed with a 37mm Hotchkiss cannon.
 By 1 February, his victory total stood at four.
 Three months later, on 4 May, he became an ace.
 On 16 May, he was promoted from Vizefeldwebel into the officer's ranks as a Leutnant.
 He scored once more on 21 May.
-He was awarded the Knight's Cross with Swords of the Royal House Order of Hohenzollern during late May, followed by the Hanseatic Cross.
+He was awarded the Knight's Cross with Swords of the Royal House Order of Hohenzollern during late May, followed by the Hanseatic Cross of Hamburg.
 By this time, Frankl was one of only eight aces in the German flying service.
 Frankl's gallantry earned him the Pour le Mérite after his eighth confirmed victory; the Blue Max was awarded on 16 July 1916.

 His guns rested until 2 August, when he tallied a Morane-Saulnier L. A double victory followed on 10 August.
 On 1 September 1916, he then transferred to Prussian Jagdstaffel 4 (Jasta 4) as it was formed from KEK Vaux, to fly Halberstadt D.Vs.
 On 1 January 1917, he succeeded to command of the squadron.

 Four wins in September and two in October made him a triple ace.
 In late December 1916, Frankl succeeded to command of Jasta 4.
 Then, after a six-month hiatus, he scored a quadruple victory on 6 April 1917, and his twentieth win on the following day.